Problem at Pollensa Bay and Other Stories

 Problem at Pollensa Bay and Other Stories is a short story collection by Agatha Christie published in the UK only in November 1991 by HarperCollins.
 It was not published in the US but all the stories contained within it had previously been published in American volumes.
 It retailed at £13.99.
-It contains two stories with Hercule Poirot, two with Parker Pyne, two with Harley Quin and two gothic tales.
+It contains two stories with Hercule Poirot, two with Parker Pyne, two with Harley Quin and two stories which do not belong to the detective fiction genre.